 Beginning this Saturday, baseball’s free agents will be eligible to sign with any team they want.

-Over the next couple of days we’ll break down the best available free agents by position, with some special attention paid to the top guys at each spot.
-We’ve already done starting pitchers.
-Now let’s do corner infielders.
+We’re in the process of breaking down the best available free agents by position, with some special attention paid to the top guys at each spot.
+We’ve already done starting pitchers, relief pitchers, outfielders, and corner infielders.
+Now let’s do middle infielders.